cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 ### Platform-specific frameworks

-Most mobile apps are written using tools optimized for each of the two major mobile platforms (iOS and Android), requiring significant duplication of effort, and mastery of vastly different software ecosystems (Swift / objective C vs. Java).
+Most mobile apps are written using tools optimized for each of the two major mobile platforms (iOS and Android), requiring significant duplication of effort, and mastery of vastly different software ecosystems (Swift/Objective-C vs. Java).
 By contrast, Cogent Core allows you to truly write one app in one language, and have it work well on both platforms (Core = "code once, run everywhere!").

 ### Flutter